mbasagoitia/autonomous-systems/requirement-specifications-for-autonomous-systems/regular-and-omega-regular-expressions.md/basic-concepts-of-languages.md

 - Given an alphabet W = {a, b, c}
 - Strings over W are "omega" (empty string), "aab", "bac", etc.
 - W* denotes the set of all finite strings over W
-- W^omega denotes the set of all infintie strings over W
+- W^omega denotes the set of all infinite strings over W
 - If x is a string over W, then |x| denotes the length of x, such as |abc| = 3, |omega| = 0

 A language is a set of finite or infinite strings.
 Since languages are sets of strings, new languages may be constructed using operations on sets such as intersection, etc. and these four basic operations: